histrio/tuxcare-documentation/docs/enterprise-support-for-almalinux/README.md

 There are two levels of support services for AlmaLinux:

-**Essential Support** –  a limited technical support offering that covers AlmaLinux installation/update issues (packaging, dependencies, repositories), migration issues (from CentOS/OracleLinux/RHEL to AlmaLinux), operating systems bugs/kernel crashes, self-service portal, as well as an online knowledge base
+**Essential Support** –  a limited technical support offering that covers AlmaLinux installation/update issues (packaging, dependencies, repositories), migration issues (from CentOS/OracleLinux/RHEL to AlmaLinux), operating systems bugs/kernel crashes, a self-service portal, as well as an online knowledge base

-**Enhanced Support** – an enterprise technical support service covering a range of open-source software running on AlmaLinux, self-service portal, as well as an online knowledge base.
+**Enhanced Support** – an enterprise technical support service covering a range of open-source software running on AlmaLinux, a self-service portal, as well as an online knowledge base.

 ### 2. Definitions

 **“Customer,” “End User,” “User,” “You/Your”** shall mean an organization which has a valid license to the Product that is supported in accordance with this Program.

-**“Customer Technical Lead”** shall mean an employee or authorized contractor of Customer who shall complete required AlmaLinux product training, in order to serve as Customer’s first line of internal support for the purpose of triaging AlmaLinux related product issues, and who shall have authority to submit Technical Support Incidents and Service Requests to TuxCare Technical Support
+**“Customer Technical Lead”** shall mean an employee or authorized contractor of Customer who shall complete required AlmaLinux product training, in order to serve as Customer’s first line of internal support for the purpose of triaging AlmaLinux-related product issues, and who shall have authority to submit Technical Support Incidents and Service Requests to TuxCare Technical Support

-**“Incident”** shall mean any event reported by the Customer, which is not part of the standard operation of a Product, and which causes, or may cause, an interruption to, or a reduction in, the quality of service provided by the Product.
+**“Incident”** shall mean any event reported by the Customer, which is not part of the standard operation of a Product, and which causes, or may cause an interruption to, or a reduction in, the quality of service provided by the Product.

 **“Incident Severity/Urgency”** shall mean a measure of the business criticality of an incident or problem based on the business needs of the Customer.
 See Appendix 1 for more details.